Maple Bacon Pancake Poppers

 • Chop bacon and mix with the maple syrup, then stir into the batter.
 Stir in the melted butter.

-• Scoop 1 tablespoon of batter into each muffin well.
+• Divide batter between muffin wells, using 2-3 tablespoons of batter in each.
 Bake for 10 minutes, let cool slightly, and serve with powdered sugar or extra syrup for dipping.

 Nutrition